This post features former SRC employee, Ian Wilson.

 - Bernard Gartner provides strategic direction for SRC’s Mining and Energy Division through his role as business development director.

 Lucinda: What do you think are the most important legacy issues from the past?
 And do you think there's a way we could have avoided them?
 I want us to think of legacy, not just in terms of environmental legacy, but also technological legacies, social legacies.

-Ian: I would agree.
-At least as a remediation practitioner working on legacy sites, I'd say tailings are probably our most difficult area for management.
+Ian: At least as a remediation practitioner working on legacy sites, I'd say tailings are probably our most difficult area for management.
 And potentially looking at not only on the exploration side, but on the processing side.
 Some minerals that cause acid rock leachate is also something that we’re dealing with at a lot of at our [remediation] sites.
 So, a lot of time the two go hand in hand—tailings and acid rock drainage tailings on some of our sites.